renovatebot/renovate/lib/data/readme.md

 1. Look for a table in the docs that shows if the datasource returns source URLs.

 If Renovate does not find the right source URls automatically: use the [`sourceUrl` config option](https://docs.renovatebot.com/configuration-options/#sourceurl).

+To locate the source repository, Renovate requires:

+- the name of the package (`packageName`)
+- the datasource of the package
+- the URL to the source repository (`sourceUrl`)

+Example:
+The source URL for the repository `cypress-io/cypress` is https://github.com/cypress-io/cypress.
+This will be added to the `orb` group in the `source-urls.json` file since the package's datasource is `orb`.